CS5008Fall2025/c-practice-zembug/Report.md

 1. What is the difference between a standard numeric type (int, float, double) and a pointer?

-   Standard numeric types store values while pointers store memory addresses.
+   Standard numeric types hold actual data, such as numbers you can directly use in calculations.
+Pointers hold the location in memory where data lives.
+They don’t store the value itself, but rather tell you where to find it.
+This means numeric types represent values, while pointers represent addresses pointing to those values.

 2. In your test file, we had the following code: